Over the years, I have tried different freelance platforms including Upwork, Fiverr, Freelancer, Online Jobs, and many others.

 That’s why you should learn how to write a better proposal.

-Here are short tips on how to write a proposal so the client will reply to you:
+Here are a few tips on how to write a proposal on Upwork:

 - Address the client and his needs